Skip to main content

 (3) Advertising, Offer, and Location Disclosure.

-(a) Any advertisement, posting, or other offer to transfer a puppy must include, conspicuously:
+(a) During the moratorium established under this Chapter, any advertisement, for sale offer to transfer a puppy, must include, conspicuously:

-(1) The Pennsylvania kennel license number of the seller, if applicable;
+(.1) The Pennsylvania kennel license number of the seller, or the EIN of the nonprofit animal shelter or animal rescue organization, whichever is applicable; and

-(3) The City zip code where the puppy is physically located.
+(.2) The zip code where the puppy is physically located.

 (4) Hosting Platforms.

-(a) Any online platform, website, or digital marketplace that permits user-generated classified advertisements shall, upon notice from the Animal Control Agency, promptly remove or disable access to any advertisement offering the sale, transfer, or breeding of a dog in violation of this Section.
+(a) The Animal Control Agency may notify any online platform, website, or digital marketplace that permits user-generated classified advertisements of any advertisement offering the sale, transfer, or breeding of a dog that is in violation of this Section.

 (5) Buyer Responsibility.

-No person located in the City shall purchase or pay a deposit for a puppy without first obtaining and retaining the seller’s kennel license number or rescue EIN for twelve (12) months, to be produced upon lawful request.
+No person located in the City shall purchase or pay a deposit for a puppy without first obtaining the seller’s kennel license number or rescue EIN.
+The person shall retain such information for twelve (12) months, to be produced upon lawful request.

 (6) Enforcement and Penalties.